JevonTeul/Simple-Task-Manager/README.md

 5. **Permanently Delete**: Permanently delete tasks from the trash.
 6. **View Completed Tasks**: View a list of completed tasks.
 7. **Search Tasks**: Search for tasks by title or description (server-side).
+8. **Priority on Tasks**: Sort or visually distinguish tasks by priority

 ---